swisscom/mcollective-cmd-agent/README.md

-# Shell agent
+# Cmd agent

 [![Build Status](https://travis-ci.org/puppetlabs/mcollective-shell-agent.svg?branch=master)](https://travis-ci.org/puppetlabs/mcollective-shell-agent)

+This is a fork of the puppetlabs shell agent with ruby 1.8.7 support and additional features.

-The shell agent allows you to start and manage shell commands via mcollective.
+The cmd agent allows you to start and manage shell commands via mcollective.

 It allows the running of long-running processes with a mechanism to check in